attila-ks/nvim/shortcuts.md

 - Jump to the exact position of a marked line (globally): "`<A-Z>"

 - Search and replace (globally): `<leader>fg` -> `<target>` -> `C-q` -> `:cdo s/<target>/<replacement>/g`

+- Paste the last deleted, changed or yanked text from the unnamed register after the cursor: `p`
+- Paste the last deleted, changed or yanked text from the unnamed register before the cursor: `P`
+- Paste the last yanked text from the unnamed register after the cursor: `0p`
+- Paste the last yanked text from the unnamed register before the cursor: `0P`
+- Paste the text from the named register after the cursor: `"<a-z>p`
+- Paste the text from the named register before the cursor: `"<a-z>P`
+- Paste the last deleted, changed or yanked text from the unnamed register: `<C-r>"` (insert mode).
+- Paste the last yanked text from the unnamed register: `<C-r>0` (insert mode).
+- Paste the text from the named register: `<C-r><a-z>` (insert mode).
+- Paste changed or deleted (at least 1 line long) text from a numbered register (sorted by the most recent): `<1-9>p`
+- Save text to a named register: `"<a-z><change-or-delete-or-yank>`
+- Append text to a named register: `"<A-Z><change-or-delete-or-yank>`